 - 4. Locate the high intensity area of the beam pattern and place the top edge of the intensity zone even with the horizontal reference line (4).
 If the top edge of the high intensity area is not even with the horizontal line, follow the next step to adjust it. - 5.
 Locate the vertical adjuster for each headlamp.
 Adjust the aim by turning the adjuster control either clockwise (to adjust down) or counterclockwise (to adjust up). - 6.
-In addition to the horizontal line marked in step 2, a pair of vertical lines (5) must be marked at the center line of the headlamps on the wall or screen.
+In addition to the horizontal line marked in step 2, a pair of vertical lines (5) must be marked at the center line of the headlamps on the wall or screen. - 7.
+On the wall or screen, locate the high intensity area of the beam pattern.
+The left edge of the high intensity area should be even with the vertical line corresponding to the headlamp under adjustment.
+If the left edge of the high intensity area is not even with the vertical line, follow the next step to adjust it.

 8. Locate the horizontal adjuster for each headlamp.
-Turn it clockwise or counterclockwise, to place the left edge of the high intensity area even with the vertical line corresponding to the headlamp under adjustment.
+Turn it clockwise or counterclockwise and place the left edge of the high intensity area even with the vertical line corresponding to the headlamp under adjustment.